winterrykim/winterrykim.github.io/_pages/about.md

 ---

 Hi!
 I'm **Terry (Taehan) Kim**, a Computer Science student at UC Berkeley researching at the intersection of **machine learning and biology**.
 I build **interpretable and generative models for biology**, aiming to make biological discovery more explainable and actionable.

+Recently, I’ve also become very interested in **efficient ML** strategies.